Zuk310/ZaN-Sapir/README.md

 # Zan Sapir

-Zan Sapir is an E-commers project based on the MERN-stack for a real life gallery placed in Zefat.
+Zan Sapir is an E-commerce project based on the MERN-stack for a real life gallery placed in Zefat.

 ## Description